robzach/capitalism-works-for-me/readme.md

 I soldered legs onto four digits so that they can be wired into the new driver circuits.
 I also applied some silicone to help secure the wires.
 Lots of soldering tomorrow!
 More LEDs as well as both assembled driver boards.

+## 6/17/18

+### 10:45 a.m.–12:30 p.m.

+Soldering wire leads onto another two LED modules so that I have six total.

+I completed soldering and testing of five units, which required swapping out two good segments with two bad ones I came across.

+The sixth unit is working, but every single segment is oddly dim, and drawing only about 10mA when powered with 31V, even without using a ballast resistor.
+Perhaps this unit has a higher V_F, was from a different manufacturing run, or is somehow otherwise different?
+To be investigated after lunch.

 # master list of issues:

 (this list from April, prior to the installation of the sign; repair work after deinstallation does not appear here but is detailed in the work log above)